Bloeckchengrafik/ftswarm-rs/README.md

 ## How is ftswarm-rs licensed?

-Shoal is licensed under the MIT license.
+ftswarm-rs is licensed under the MIT license.
 You can find the license text in the file `LICENSE` in the root of the repository.

 - - -